Ask Dr. Wilbur

 The Doctor Responds:

 John, if the medical certificate were not an issue, I think I'd go with the 1950 ERCO 415-G. They use the 85 HP Continental engine, have 1400 lb gross weight, and with the fabric wing, have plenty of useful load.
 I'd want one with the rudder pedal mod, as well as the dual fork nosewheel.
-There were only 40 built, so they're hard to find.
+There were only about 40 415-G models built, so they're hard to find.

 This aircraft is similar to the model 415-E except for installation of a "Kiddy Seat", increased baggage capacity, double curvature windshield, revised nose cowling support, revised engine baffles, revised seat back structure, and other minor changes.

 I don't think I'd want one of the Forneys or Alons.
-They do have 5 HP more, but with the metal wings, they need that just to drag around the extra weight.
+They do have 5 HP more, but with the metal wings, they need that extra power just to drag around the extra weight.
 And I'd never consider one of the Mooney models.
 With the single tail, it's just not an Ercoupe!

 I am considering starting flight training in an antique taildragger.
 Do you think it's safe to fly in a 1947 Aeronca Champ that is well maintained?
 How can you judge whether a plane is being maintained well?
 Do you look at things like cosmetics?
 This plane looks pretty tired.